spectrocloud/librarium/docs/docs-content/vm-management/architecture.md

 tags: ["VMO", "architecture"]
 ---

-Palette Virtual Machine Orchestrator (VMO) is a composite solution that includes a variety of tools and technologies for deploying and managing Virtual Machines (VMs) alongside containerized applications.
+Palette Virtual Machine Orchestrator (VMO) is a composite solution that includes the Palette VMO pack and a variety of tools and technologies for deploying and managing Virtual Machines (VMs) alongside containerized applications.

 This page offers a reference architecture you can implement to create a standard, repeatable, and highly scalable VMO solution that can be further adapted and customized to fit specific environments.